The Ultimate Neolith Countertops

 Neolith Countertop Installation

 Once sintered stone countertops are installed, they are very stable and durable.
-However, this countertop material is thin which makes it challenging to transport, cut, or move around without cracking or splintering the slab or chipping the edges.
+However, this countertop material is thinner than natural stone, which makes it challenging to transport, cut, or move around without cracking or splintering the slab or chipping the edges.

-On the plus side, the thin Neolith slab can be installed right over the top of other types of countertops.
-This can save you a little money not having to tear out your old countertops.
+On the plus side, the thin Neolith slab can be installed on top of many existing countertops.
+This can save customers money by not having to tear out old countertops.

 Where To Buy Neolith

 Neolith distributors or fabricators are not nearly as plentiful as those for granite or quartz.
-So, you may have some difficulty finding a supplier depending on where you live.
+So, you may have some difficulty finding a supplier near where you live.

 Neolith vs. Quartz Countertops

-While quartz countertops are made in a similar fashion, the Neolith sintered stone countertop has advantages over quartz.
+While quartz countertops are made by a similar manufacturing process, Neolith sintered stone countertops have several advantages over quartz.
 Neolith and all ultra-compact surfaces were designed to improve upon the weaknesses of quartz.

-• Neolith countertops are cured to incredibly high temperatures (2191 degrees Fahrenheit) and cannot be burnt or scorched by hot pots and pans.
+• Neolith countertops are cured to incredibly high temperatures (2191°F) and cannot be burnt or scorched by hot pots and pans.

-• Quartz is highly susceptible to UV damage causing the color to fade.
-Thus, quartz cannot be used as an outdoor countertop.
+• Quartz is highly susceptible to UV damage, causing the color to fade; thus quartz cannot is not suitable as an outdoor countertop.

-• Neolith colors do not fade and make great outdoor countertops.
+• Neolith colors do not fade so the material is ideal for outdoor countertops.

 • Neolith is also non-porous and stain-resistant but is much more resistant to chemical damage and will not be discolored by cleaners.